There are two routes in which a review can be processed through Pharmacy Assurance or Radiation Assurance: HRA-managed or self-managed.

 The payments framework guidance gives detailed information about the review fee for the technical assurances and how the payment should be managed, whilst a general overview about the fee and payment is given on this webpage.

 The standardised review fee does not apply to self-managed studies, but if required, an agreement for an appropriate fee can be made between the reviewing trust or health board, and sponsor.
-We recommend that where the reviewing organisation provide Radiation Assurance reviews for commercially sponsored research through the self-managed route, they are paid the standard review fee as a minimum.
+We recommend that where the reviewing organisation providing a Radiation Assurance review through the self-managed route is not an organisation acting as a sponsor for the study, they are paid the standard review fee as a minimum.

 When costing your study (for either budgeting purposes or grant applications), we strongly recommend that you include the standard review fee cost (£500 per reviewer).
 This is to ensure that you can still submit for technical assurance if you find out at a later date that you cannot go through the self-managed review route.